vedyan/Text_Extraction/README.md

 # Text Extraction API

+# ADD your API key before running or deployment.

 ## Description

 This API extracts text content from uploaded PDF files.
 It utilizes the PyPDF2 library to process PDFs and returns the extracted text as a string.